PRL 60th Anniversary Celebration

 While at the PRL, he performed research investigating how bacterial pathogens cause disease in plants.
 Specifically, he examined the global transcriptional responses that occurred in Arabidopsis in response to Pseudomonas syringae infection.
 Initially spotted DNA microarrays were created and used to investigate the plant gene expression responses elicited by disease, and later Affymetrix gene chips enabled the global identification of host genes that respond to bacterial infection.
 The roles that specific bacterial effectors play in virulence and plant pathogenicity were also examined.

-Bio: Brad Abramson was a graduate student in Danny Ducat’s lab from 2013 to 2018, where he received his Ph.D. in Cell and Molecular Biology.
-He is currently a Principal Investigator/Technical Program Manager at Noblis in San Diego, CA.
+Bio: Eric Moellering was a graduate student in Christoph Benning’s lab from 2006 to 2010, where he received his Ph.D. in Biochemistry and Molecular Biology.
+He is currently the CEO of Phykion Inc, an energy transition company focused on biofuels.

 Time: 4:35 - 5:00 pm